kubeflow/community/wg-list.md

 --->
 # Working Groups

-Most community activity is organized into Working Groups (WGs).
+Most community activity is organized into Working Groups (WGs), and WGs may also sponsor Special Interest Groups (SIGs) on topics they are invested in.

 WGs follow these [guidelines](wgs/wg-governance.md) although each of these groups may operate a little differently depending on their needs and workflow.